-Note: “Erae Touch will only appear in the “MIDI To” tab if the “Out -> Track” port is activated in Ableton Live’s MIDI preferences.
+Note: “Erae Touch will only appear in the “MIDI To” tab if when you activated the “Out -> Track” port in Ableton Live’s MIDI preferences.

 If you want to find out more about MIDI connections between Ableton Live and the Erae Touch please check this article: Erae Touch with Ableton Live Set-Up Guide